danlee01/danlee01/README.md

 # hi
 i make things for social good sometimes

-check it out in the la blueprint repo
+check it out in the la blueprint repos